Zhongnanhai: Garden of Abundant Beneficence

 The largest building in the Garden of Abundant Beneficence is Dianxu Hall, which was known as Chong Ya Temple during the Qianlong Emperor's reign, Yinian Temple (颐年堂 (頤年堂)) during the Guangxu Emperor's reign and finally as Yitingnian during the Republic of China.
-During the Beiyang Government (1912-1928) of the Republic of China, the office of the President was initially located in Dianxu Hall.
-In 1918 President Xu Shichang switched the President's residence and the Prime Minister's office, relocating his residence to Regent Palace, while the Prime Minister instead moved to Dianxu Hall in the Garden of Abundant Beneficence.
+During the Beiyang Government (1912–1928) of the Republic of China, the office of the president was initially located in Dianxu Hall.
+In 1918 President Xu Shichang switched the president's residence and the prime minister's office, relocating his residence to Regent Palace, while the prime minister instead moved to Dianxu Hall in the Garden of Abundant Beneficence.
 Dianxu Hall became a general purpose meeting area for CCP officials after 1949.
 During Mao Zedong's time as Paramount Leader, Politburo Meetings were often held in Dianxu Hall due its proximity to Mao's house.
-Before 1980 the Politburo Standing Committee also met in the one of the small conference rooms of Dianxu Hall during the times when meetings were not held in Mao's house.
+Before 1980 the Politburo Standing Committee also met in one of the small conference rooms of Dianxu Hall during the times when meetings were not held in Mao's house.

 The Garden of Abundant Beneficence also contains Chairman Mao Zedong's first personal residence and office, which he used from 1949 to 1966, a building called the Library of Chrysanthemum Fragrance (菊香书屋).
-An air raid shelter was dug in the courtyard of Mao's residence shortly after he moved into Zhongnanhai.
+The Chrysanthemum library is a courtyard-style building with four halls constructed during the time of the Kangxi Emperor to house a collection of books for the imperial family.
+The north hall of the Chrysanthemum library is called Ziyunxuan (紫云轩) and was the site of Mao's bedroom and personal study.
+The east hall was the location of Mao's office and the south hall was the location of Jiang Qing's residence for a period of time.
+An air raid shelter was dug in the courtyard of Chrysanthemum library shortly after Mao moved in, but it was rarely used.
 Mao relocated to a new building known as the Poolside House in 1966 at the start of the Cultural Revolution.
 After Mao's death, the Chrysanthemum Library was preserved as a museum which is not accessible to the general public.
-Immediately to the east of the Library of Chrysanthemum Fragrance are a series of buildings known as the West Eight Houses (西八所), which served as a dormitory for Mao's personal aides and secretaries.
+Immediately to the east of the library are a series of buildings known as the Western Eight Houses (西八所), which served as a dormitory for Mao's personal aides and secretaries.